danielmribeiro/engenharia-informatica/README.md

 ## 🔍 About
 Welcome to my Engenharia Informática (Computer Science & Engineering) repository!
 Here, you'll find a collection of repositories for the classes and projects I completed during my academic journey.
 I pursued this degree at two wonderful universities, enriching my knowledge and skills along the way.

+> **Note:**
-> **Note:** The ⚠️ symbol indicates repositories that are currently under review.
-I am selectively uploading relevant files to avoid clutter, outdated versions, and potential exposure of personal or sensitive data.
-These repositories will be updated progressively.
+> The ⚠️ symbol indicates repositories that are currently under review.
+I’m selectively uploading relevant files to avoid clutter, outdated versions, and potential exposure of personal or sensitive data.
+> The 🗂️ symbol marks repositories that are being supplemented with digitized physical materials, such as handwritten notes or printed documents.
+These will be progressively scanned, cleaned, and uploaded for better accessibility.

 ## 🏛️ Instituto Politécnico da Guarda